Mars Polar Lander / Deep Space 2

 |Launch Vehicle||Delta 7425-9.5 (no. D265)|

 Jan.
-3, 1999 | 20:21:10 UT: Launch
+3, 1999: Launch

 Dec.
-3, 1999: Mars Arrival
+3, 1999: Mars arrival and last contact

 The Mars Polar Lander (MPL) was one of NASA’s Mars Surveyor missions that called for a series of small, low-cost spacecraft for sustained exploration of Mars.

 Each penetrator was designed to obtain a small sample of subsurface soil using an electric drill for analysis.
 The microprobes’ mission was expected to last about 36 hours while the lander mission would continue until March 1, 2000.

-Mars Polar Lander successfully left Earth on a Mars transfer trajectory on Jan.
+Mars Polar Lander successfully left Earth on a Mars transfer trajectory Jan.
 3, 1999.
 During its traverse to Mars, the spacecraft was stowed inside an aeroshell capsule.
-The complete vehicle approached Mars in early December in apparently good health.
+The vehicle approached Mars in early December in apparently good health.

-An independent investigation into the failure, whose results were released publicly on March 28, 2000, indicated that the most probable cause of the failure was the generation of spurious signals when the lander’s legs deployed during the descent.
+An independent investigation into the failure, whose results were released publicly March 28, 2000, indicated that the most probable cause of the failure was the generation of spurious signals when the lander’s legs deployed during the descent.
 These signals falsely indicated that the spacecraft had touched down on Mars when in fact it was still descending.
-The main engines prematurely shut down, and the lander fell to the Martian landscape.
+The main engines prematurely shut down, and the lander fell to the Martian surface.